-Do You Need a Permit for a Room Addition?
+Do You Need an Addition Permit?
 Complete Guide

-Room additions always require a building permit — no exceptions.
-Adding square footage to your home involves structural work, foundation, framing, electrical, plumbing, and HVAC that must all be inspected.
-This is one of the most complex residential permit projects, but the process is well-established.
+Room additions always require a building permit, no exceptions.
+Adding square footage to your home involves foundation work, structural framing, electrical, plumbing, HVAC, and energy code compliance that must all be permitted and inspected.
+This is one of the most complex residential permit projects: you'll likely need building, electrical, plumbing, and mechanical permits, plus architectural plans and structural engineering.
+But the process is well-established, and understanding zoning restrictions, document requirements, and inspection stages upfront will save you time, money, and surprises.
+This guide covers everything you need to know.

 Check your specific project